Explore In-Context Segmentation via Latent Diffusion Models: Related Work

 \textbf{In-context Learning.} GPT-3~\cite{brown2020language} firstly defines in-context learning, which is interpreted as inferring on unseen tasks conditioning on some input-output pairs given as contexts, also known as prompts.
-As a new concept in computer vision, in-context learning motivates several attempts~\cite{alayrac2022flamingo,bar2022visual,lu2022unified,wang2022ofa,Painter,SegGPT,hummingbird,wang2023skeleton,zhang2023makes}.
+As a new concept in computer vision, in-context learning motivates several attempts~\cite{alayrac2022flamingo,bar2022visual,lu2022unified,Painter,SegGPT,hummingbird,zhang2023makes}.
 The work~\cite{bar2022visual} is the first to adopt masked image modeling (MIM)~\cite{bao2021beit,he2022masked,xie2022simmim} as a visual in-context framework.
 Painter~\cite{Painter} and SegGPT~\cite{SegGPT} follow the same spirit but scale up with massive training data.
-Different from MIM, we aim to explore in-context segmentation with the latent diffusion model to explore the potential of condition generation.
+Different from MIM, we aim to explore in-context segmentation with the latent diffusion model to explore the potential of condition generation, where we are the first to carry out this study.

-\textbf{Few-shot Segmentation.} Few-shot segmentation aims to segment query images given support samples.
-The current works~\cite{wang2019panet,tian2020prior,yang2020prototype,liu2022intermediate,liu2022learning,liu2022dynamic,li2021adaptive,zhou2023edgesam,MOSE,MeViS} typically draw on the idea of metric learning by matching spatial location features with semantic centroids.
-Furthermore, two-branch conditional networks~\cite{shaban2017one,Rakelly2018ConditionalNF,lu2021simpler}, 4D dense convolution~\cite{hong2022cost,min2021hypercorrelation}, data augmentation~\cite{tritrong2021repurposing,zhang2021datasetgan,tan2023diffss} and transformer-based architecture~\cite{zhang2022feature,shi2022dense,xie2021few,kim2023universal} are also widely adopted by researchers.
-Although few-shot segmentation and in-context segmentation share a similar episode paradigm, the dataset used in few-shot segmentation is typically very small, making the model prone to overfitting.
-This may influence the evaluation of the generalization ability.
+\textbf{Few-shot Segmentation.} This task aims to segment query images given support samples.
+The current works~\cite{wang2019panet,tian2020prior,yang2020prototype,liu2022learning,liu2022dynamic} typically draw on the idea of metric learning by matching spatial location features with semantic centroids.
+Furthermore, two-branch conditional networks~\cite{shaban2017one,Rakelly2018ConditionalNF,lu2021simpler,he2023prototype}, 4D dense convolution~\cite{hong2022cost,min2021hypercorrelation} and transformer-based architecture~\cite{zhang2022feature,shi2022dense,xie2021few,kim2023universal} are also widely adopted by researchers.
+Although few-shot segmentation and in-context segmentation share a similar episode paradigm, the dataset used in few-shot segmentation is typically very small, making the model prone to over-fitting, which may influence the evaluation of the generalization ability.